- What we collect

 It is co-located within the Special Collections Reading Room on Level 1 of the Library.

-Readers may apply for Petherick Reader status if they are undertaking advanced research or need intensive use of the Library’s collections onsite, for example if writing a book or doing other long-term or in-depth research, or undertaking short-term projects as a visiting scholar.
+Researchers may apply for Petherick Reader status if they intend to undertake advanced research or intensively use the Library’s collections onsite.
+Many Petherick Readers are, for example, writing a book or conducting other long-term or in-depth research, or undertaking shorter term research as a visiting scholar.

-Library staff review applications for Petherick Readers’ cards according to criteria such as the reader’s proven record of research or a demonstrated need to use a significant amount of material relevant to the Library’s collection strengths.
+Applications for a Petherick Reader’s card should demonstrate both a proven record of research and a need to use a significant amount of material relevant to the Library’s collection strengths.

-Successful applicants are issued with a Petherick Reader’s card granting Petherick status for a time period that is appropriate to the expected duration of the research.
+Successful applicants are issued with a Petherick Reader’s card for a time period that is appropriate to the expected duration of their research.

-If you are undertaking advanced research or need to make long-term use of the Library’s printed collections you may apply for a Petherick Reader’s card.
+If you are undertaking advanced research or need to visit the Library to make long-term use of the Library’s collections you may apply for a Petherick Reader’s card.